 The contemporary brick Amtrak station, built in 1972, is located between downtown Jacksonville and its airport.
 Since the late 2000s, the Jacksonville Transportation Authority (JTA) and the Florida Department of Transportation (FDOT) have discussed a plan to relocate Amtrak service to the former Jacksonville Union Station in the LaVilla neighborhood.

 After the historic Beaux-Arts station closed to train passengers in the early 1970s, it was rehabilitated to house the Prime F. Osborn III Convention Center.
 The joint JTA and FDOT vision includes a fully integrated multimodal transportation facility built adjacent to the convention center that would accommodate intercity passenger rail, possible commuter rail, and local, regional, and intercity busses.
-Such a regional intermodal center would cost approximately $180 million; however, the funding source has not yet been identified.
+Such a regional intermodal center would cost approximately $180 million; however, the funding sources have not yet been identified.

 Twenty-five miles south of the border with Georgia, subtropical Jacksonville straddles the St. Johns River and touches the beaches of Florida’s First Coast area.
 Though Native Americans had occupied the territory from prehistoric times, first the Spanish and then the French came to settle this coastal region in the 1500s, when French Huguenot explorer Jean Ribault charted the St. Johns River.
 In 1791, the English settlement of Cowford was founded in the area that would become Jacksonville, as it provided a narrow spot on the river that allowed cattle to cross.
 In 1822, a year after Spain ceded Florida to the United States; the city was renamed for the first military governor of Florida, General Andrew Jackson, who would later become the seventh U.S. president.
 A group of Jacksonville settlers led by Isaiah D. Hart presented a town charter to the Florida legislature, which approved it on February 9, 1832.